 2. Curriculum Developer

-A curriculum developer is someone who can help you when you know exactly what your niche is, you know who your ideal customers are, and you’ve got all the content to blaze forth into creating your online course.
-When you can best use a curriculum developer is when you have your business plan worked out, your business is taking off a bit, and you know that putting together a group offering or online course is the next step.
+A curriculum developer is someone who can help you when you know exactly what your niche is, you know who your ideal customers are, and you’ve got all the content ready to create your learning materials (or to transform them into online learning materials).
+When you can best use a curriculum developer is when you have an established set of expertise (that you usually use one to one, and/or face to face), and you know that putting together a group offering or online course is the next step.

-When you’ve pulled together some smashing content and you’re sitting on your sparkling ideas, a curriculum developer helps you organise those ideas, get them into modules, make them fit into frameworks that you can chop and change when you need to, or pick and choose from, depending on your different clients (and their learning styles).
+When you’ve pulled together your content, a curriculum developer helps you organise those ideas, get them into modules, ensure there are clear outcomes and activities or tasks that will guarantee those outcomes; essentially they’ll help make sure that it all fits into a framework that you can chop and change when you need to, or pick and choose from, depending on your different clients (and their learning styles).

 3. Teacher Trainer

 A teacher trainer is also going to be able to help you with the evaluation and the review of your material so every time you deliver your online course it gets better.
 They’ll guide you on visual aids, how to pack a punch with presenting, and post-delivery evaluation.
-You may find yourself coming back to a teacher trainer several times during the process of creating an online course (and then, possibly, again when you create the next one!)
+You may find yourself coming back to a teacher trainer several times during the process of creating an online course to ensure that the structure, visual aids, workbooks, activities, tasks and the way it’s delivered is as effective as possible.

 4. Instructional Designer